LaunchCG/dex/docs/cli-reference.md

 # Install with version specifier
 dex install my-plugin@^1.0.0

-# Install and save to dex.yaml
+# Install and save to dex.hcl
 dex install my-plugin@^1.0.0 --save

 # Install from a specific registry